 Science Prioritization and the Science Queue

 Both detailed in-depth and inductive approaches to science are foundational to the heliophysics strategy.
 The first is evident in the structure of the science flow down leading to science targets designed to reveal the fundamental workings of the system.
-The incorporation of new target missions into the HSO) and the synthesis and modeling provided by the supporting research program elements enable comprehension of the whole.
+The incorporation of new target missions into the HSO and the synthesis and modeling provided by the supporting research program elements enable comprehension of the whole.
 This chapter provides science background for the highest priority science targets introduced in Chapter 3 and the vision of the heliophysics discipline for the future.
-A science queue is presented that illustrates the anticipated launch cadences of the Solar Terrestrial Probe (STP), the Living With a Star (LWS), and the Explorer mission lines which focus upon the highest priority science targets.
+A science queue is presented that illustrates the anticipated launch cadences of the STP, the LWS, and the Explorer mission lines which focus upon the highest priority science targets.
 In the following section, Design Reference Missions (DRMs) are described, the goal of which is to achieve the highest priority science targets (e.g., an IMAP-like mission to further understand and characterize the neutral-plasma interactions between the outer heliosphere and interstellar space).
 Chosen to fulfill our present gaps in knowledge, their eventual impact will realize a significant advancement in the understanding of the heliophysics system.
 As described in Chapter 3, prior to implementing each STP science target, NASA HPD and the Heliophysics Community should assess whether the rationale of the Decadal Survey for prioritizing the STP missions remains in effect.
 The STP, LWS, and Explorer mission lines represent one element of the full program of exploration, observation, theory, modeling, and simulation that are critical for the development of our knowledge of the past and for extending what is learned to deal with the present and predict the future.

 The heliophysics research strategy continues to be based upon prioritized yet flexible science objectives.
 The science queue consists of science targets that at this point in their development do not have fixed point designs as their implementation strategies.
 These priority science targets should, at a later date, be implemented as resources permit through the various heliophysics strategic mission lines.